MonoGame/MonoGame/Documentation/riemer_2d_7_displaying_text.md

 ## Writing text to the screen in XNA
-In this chapter, we will learn how to render text to the screen so we can print the Power and Angle of the current player’s cannon.
+In this chapter, we will learn how to render text to the screen so we can print the Power and Angle of the current player's cannon.

 This has been made quite easy by XNA.
 First, we need to add a font to our project and bind it to a variable in our code, much like how we would add an image to a project.
 Then we can simply render it using the SpriteBatch.
-We even don’t need to create a separate SpriteBatch: we can simply use the SpriteBatch we’re using to render our terrain and cannons.
+We even don't need to create a separate SpriteBatch: we can simply use the SpriteBatch we're using to render our terrain and cannons.

-Let’s start by adding the font to our project.
+Let's start by adding the font to our project.
 To do this, find the Content project in your Solution Explorer at the top-right of your screen, and right-click on it.
 From the drop-down list, select Add -> New Item, as shown in the image below.

 ![Adding a new item](images/Riemer/2DSeries1/add_new_item.jpg "Adding a new item")

-In the dialog that opens, select “Sprite Font” and give it a name at the bottom: myFont.spritefont and click the Add button.
+In the dialog that opens, select "Sprite Font" and give it a name at the bottom: myFont.spritefont and click the Add button.
 You should see that the myFont.spritefont file has been added to the Content project of our project.

 Also, you will be presented with a weird looking text file in your main window.
-Luckily, there’s not too much we need to change here. __Find the FontName entry in the file, and change Segoe UI Mono to Arial__.
+Luckily, there's not too much we need to change here. __Find the FontName entry in the file, and change Segoe UI Mono to Arial__.
 This will define the font family, and you can choose any font installed on your system.
 To see which fonts are installed on your system, open the C:/Windows/Fonts folder.
 Note also that in this text file you can also change the size of your font.
 By default, the size is set to 14 points.

 Next, go back to our Game1.cs file add this variable to the top of our code: